LeetLLM

 Long-term memory (persistent)

 For information that should persist across sessions, you need a database.
 The simplest approach: store key facts in a vector database and retrieve them at the start of each conversation.
-We can expose this as a tool the agent itself can decide to call:
+We can expose this as a tool the agent itself can decide to call.
+The remember tool accepts a string fact and inserts its embedding, while the recall tool searches for related memories based on a text query.

 python